-For example, if using the BU-245U-E-G a 10dBi antenna (7.8dBd) with 10 meters of Cellfoil (-5.6dB) has a net gain of 2.2dB (7.8dB - 5.6dB).
+For example, an 8dBi antenna (5.8dBd) with 10 meters of Cellfoil (3dBd) has a net gain of 2.8dB (5.8dB - 3dB).

 Installation tips

 Connections between the antenna and coaxial cable should be carefully taped to prevent ingress of moisture.
 Moisture ingress in the coaxial cable is a common cause for problems with radio systems, as it greatly increases the radio losses.
 We recommend that the connection be taped, firstly with a layer of PVC Tape, then with a vulcanizing tape such as "3M 23 tape", and finally with another layer of PVC UV Stabilized insulating tape.
 The first layer of tape allows the joint to be easily inspected when trouble shooting as the vulcanizing seal can be easily removed.